joshgerdes/jekyll-uno/_drafts/deploy-azure-naming-tool-into-an-azure-webapp-as-a-container.md

 We will be using a mix of services such as:

 * Docker
-* PowerShell
+* PowerShell & Azure CLI
 * Azure Bicep

-To reduce the need to set up these dependencies on individual workstations, we will be using a mix of the Azure Cloud Shell and Azure Portal, if you haven't set up your Azure Cloud Shell you can refer to an article I wrote previously "[here](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Setup Azure Cloud Shell ")", for this article I am going to assume you have it setup already.
+To reduce the need to set up these dependencies on individual workstations, we will be using a mix of the Azure Cloud Shell and Azure Portal, if you haven't set up your Azure Cloud Shell you can refer to an article I wrote previously "[here](https://luke.geek.nz/azure/setup-azure-cloud-shell/ "Setup Azure Cloud Shell ")", for this remainder of this article I am going to assume you have it set up already.